HSF/hsf.github.io/organization/_posts/2021/2021-02-04-coordination.md

 Not clear how many people followed-along live, launching and using the notebook at the same time as the speaker?

-- Graeme and Eduardo felt it was hard to listen to Jim, follow Slido and work with ones own notebook at the same time
+- Graeme and Eduardo felt it was hard to listen to Jim, follow Slido and work with one's own notebook at the same time
 - However, having the tutorial in a notebook is still extremely useful; people can (re)run at their leisure, even while following the YouTube video

 ### Software Tools and Packaging